LPG cylinder prices increased by Rs 25, will now cost Rs 884.50 in Delhi

 The cylinder prices are decided according to crude oil rates in the international markets and exchange rate between the Indian rupee and the US dollar.

-Meanwhile, the fuel prices saw a reduction by 13 to 15 paise after remaining unchanged for several days, reported Mint.
+Meanwhile, fuel prices fell by 13 paise to 15 paise after remaining unchanged for several days, reported Mint.

 In Delhi, petrol now costs Rs 101.34 per litre and diesel Rs 88.77.
 The cost of petrol in Mumbai was increased to Rs 107.39 per litre and diesel to Rs 96.33.